 Not only did I experience long-lasting pain relief from the treatments, I immediately resonated with the holistic and compassionate approach to healing.
 It was the first time a healthcare practitioner listened to everything that was going on and looked at me as a person, not just an isolated injury.

 I completed my graduate studies at the Tri-State College of Acupuncture in 2012, where I earned my Masters of Science in Acupuncture (MS/Ac).
 I completed post-graduate training in China at the Beijing Traditional College of Acupuncture, a World Health Organization (WHO) affiliate, earning advanced certification in acupuncture and moxibustion.
 I am also certified in Constitutional Facial Renewal™.

 In addition to healing inside of the treatment room, I'm dedicated to making a difference through philanthropic efforts on both the local and international level.
-Most recently, I was a medical service volunteer with The Humla Fund, in which I provided much-needed health care to residents of the Humla District in Nepal, the most remote and underserved area of the country.
+In 2016, I was a medical service volunteer with The Humla Fund, in which I provided much-needed health care to residents of the Humla District in Nepal, the most remote and underserved area of the country.

 I’m led by the belief that true enjoyment of life is possible only when the body and mind are in balance, and I’m consistently amazed by just how powerful acupuncture and Traditional Chinese Medicine can be.

 It’s a lot more than just placing needles in points along the body.
 To me, it’s a dance of science and intuition, of touch and listening.
 Acupuncture is a graceful, intelligent form of medicine that can generate life-changing results.
 I’d be honored to share it with you.

 Completed training at the Beijing Traditional College of Acupuncture, a World Health Organization (WHO) affiliate, earning advanced certification in acupuncture and moxibustion.
 Program entailed grand rounds and treatment in some of Beijing's leading hospitals.

 Certified in Constitutional Facial Renewal™ and Advanced Constitutional Facial Acupuncture, under the tutelage of Mary Elizabeth Wakefield, one of the leading proponents of facial renewal techniques in the world today.